valITino/SOC-9000/docs/BEGINNER-GUIDE.md

    pwsh -File .\scripts\install-prereqs.ps1
    ```

-   This step ensures that both Git and PowerShell 7 are available before you attempt to build the standalone installer or use other scripts.
+   This step ensures that both Git and PowerShell 7 are available before you run other scripts.
 If the tools are already installed, the script skips them.

 3. After WSL installs, launch **Ubuntu 22.04** from the Start menu and run: